dylanandrews/dotfiles/README.md

 - `g` with no arguments is `git status` and with arguments acts like `git`.
 - `mcd` to make a directory and change into it.
 - `v` for `$VISUAL`.

-## Todo

-- Manage VSCode in this repo?
-- Manage MacOS system prefs with `.macos`